DABallentine/knowledge_discovery_charlotte/README.md

 </ol>

+Data not stored in the Data folder on this repository is located in our repository on <a href='https://bitbucket.org/nthammad-uncc/knowledge_discovery_charlotte/src/main/data/'> bitbucket </a>

 ## Python libraries to install
 Before running any of the Jupyter notebooks mentioned in the repository, the below libraries need to be installed in the local machine using Anaconda: